business281/finance/README.md

-The repo includes informative articles within the finance niche, related to investment, stocks, economy, and others.
+The repo includes informative articles within the finance niche, related to investment, stocks, blockchain, tax, economy, and others.
 Feel free to share with others.

 ## Resources